groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/release-notes/release-notes-2021/groupdocs.assembly-for-.net-21.3-release-notes.md

 {{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Assembly for .NET 21.3.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Assembly which may affect existing code.
 Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

-### Supported dynamic adding of combobox and dropdown list items for Word Processing documents
+### Supported Dynamic Adding of Combobox and Dropdown List Items for Word Processing Documents

 {{< alert style="warning" >}}